OliverPifferi/OliverPifferi/README.md

 ### Hello there! 👋
 I am a Dad and a restless spirit.
 A Cloud-Addict with a strong focus on Security and Free Software.
-I prefer  at Home, Windows at Work, Linux in between.
+I prefer  at Home and Linux around.
 I am a convinced -Fanboy, and, besides, love Metal of all kind, Travelling, Photographing, Reading and Blogging.

 - 🔭 Always working on articles and in-depths that are related to the OS above and all Cloud-driven solutions with privacy in mind
 - 🌱 Always learning, trying to get the big whole
 - 🪂 Often disjointed but easy to thrill when it comes to discover something new
-- Currently exploring the Fediverse with <a rel="me" href="https://niflheim.social/@oliver">Mastodon</a> and <a href="https://heathenarmy.net/oliver">Pixelfed</a>
+- Currently exploring the Fediverse with <a rel="me" href="https://blackheartrebellion.com/@oliver">Mastodon</a> and <a href="https://heathenarmy.net/oliver">Pixelfed</a>

 ## Support me